rojia20/python-site/docs/numpy/numpy_other_func.md

 ```

 ### 5. Create an array: shape of square and the diagonal are ones
-- the "top-left-to-bottom-right" diagonal are ones
+- The "top-left-to-bottom-right" diagonal are ones

 ```python
 np.eye(3)